October 14, 2019

 We know it might never be possible to draw a straight cause-and-effect line between our introducing sabbaticals and some change in the company’s performance results.
 But that was never the point of the whole exercise.

 We wanted to promote a more humane approach to employee wellbeing and enrich our company culture.
-The whole premise of the sabbatical policy was to support long-term performance, increase employee retention, productivity, and satisfaction, and boost team motivation.
-And we’re very curious to see whether these changes will materialize following company-wide implementation and what they will look like in practice.
+We always say that we value long-term relationships.
+Sabbaticals are the „walk the walk” part.
+Their purpose is to show appreciation to people who are with us for the long run.
+And we’re very curious to see the company-wide implementation and how it all will look like in practice.

 Regardless of what the future might hold, responses from the market, various communities, and the press—not to mention Monterail team members—led us to believe that we made the right decision.
 The feedback from individuals and on social media outlets was overwhelmingly positive.